 Jesus taught us much about acceptance as an opportunity for deeper trust in God.

 In the Garden of Gethsemane, Jesus wrestled with the agony of choosing to go to the cross.
 He didn’t have to accept that His fate was to be a sacrifice for all.
 He, being God, had the power to not accept it.
 But He chose God’s way because although he understood the cost of his decision, he also understood fully the wholeness and perfection that comes with accepting God’s way.

-And that’s a lesson for us, friends.
-If we believe that God is in control of every part of our lives, then mustn’t we accept that our lives right now are somehow part of his bigger plan?
-What purpose is there is fighting and complaining about it, especially if we truly believe that He is in control?
+- If I believe that God is in control of every part of my life, then shouldn’t I accept that what’s happening right now is somehow part of his bigger plan?
+What purpose is there is fighting and complaining about it, especially if I truly believe that He is in control?